-NOTE. - Many listeners asked | eyes, as if they were reeled off by WOW's Aunt Sally to repeat a re- a moving picture machine.
+NOTE. - Many listeners asked eyes, as if they were reeled off by red, gold and russet shades.

-"Chrysanthemums," so Miss Dee was prevailed upon to present it here as her monthly News Tower red, gold and russet shades.
 The sun is warm and soft winds seemed to be gently rocking cradles in all the trees, the birds were singing lullabys, and upon the 29th October day there came a little stranger to live in this house where love reigned.
 Such a tiny creature in a bassinette of pink silk and lace, cooing under a bouquet of chrysantemums.
-Their golden heads seemed to be nodding in approval of the wee blond stranger who opened two large blue eyes to stare in wonder at the new world.
+Their a bouquet of chrysantemums. golden heads seemed to be nodding in approval of the wee blond stranger who opened two large blue eyes to stare in wonder at the new world.
+It was the year of 1917.
+The world was at war... and who could tell?
+Perhaps this blessed bundle of humanity, weighing three and threequarter pounds, brought the message from heaven, "Peace be on the earth.